CodeFear5/Spring-CRUD/README.md

 Select Run As > Spring Boot App.

 4. Access the Application in Your Browser
-Once the application is running, open your browser and go to:
+Once the application is running, open your browser and go to http://localhost:8080

-bash
-Copy
-Edit
-http://localhost:8080
 You should now see the Student Management application running locally.
 You can add, edit, and delete student records.